life1347/life1347.github.io/content/blog/how-to-develop-a-serverless-application-with-fission-pt-2.md

 # Introduction

-At [Part 1](/blog/how-to-develop-a-serverless-application-with-fission-pt-1), we talked about the advantage of adopting fission as serverless framework on kubernetes, basic concept of around fission core and how to create a simple HelloWorld example with fission.
+[Part 1](/blog/how-to-develop-a-serverless-application-with-fission-pt-1) we talked about the advantage of adopting fission as serverless framework on kubernetes, basic concept of around fission core and how to create a simple HelloWorld example with fission.

-In this post we'll dive deeper to see what's the payload of a HTTP request will be passed into user function and learn how to create a serverless guestbook consists with REST functions in Golang.
+In this post we'll dive deeper to see what's the payload of a HTTP request being passed to user function and learn how to create a guestbook application consists with REST functions in Golang.

 # How Fission maps HTTP requests to user function